13 Elements of Effective E-Commerce Web Design

 13 Effective E-Commerce Web Design Elements You Must Have!

 Regardless if you are building your very first e-commerce store or merely updating or redesigning an existing e-commerce presence, the same rules apply.
-If you want to offer better user experience and increase engagement and conversions, you simply must include these effective e-commerce web design elements.
+If you want to offer a better user experience and increase engagement and conversions, you simply must include these effective e-commerce web design elements.

 You can choose from many different e-commerce content management systems.
 Or you can hire a professional web designer or agency to build a custom e-commerce site for you.
 That part is entirely up to you.
 But aside from fabulous products, of course, these elements of a fantastic e-commerce site will make your online store much more successful.

 In 2020 this should not even be mentioned any longer.
 Unfortunately, many e-commerce sites are still not mobile-friendly!
-Effective e-commerce web design looks and functions equally well on desktop and mobile devices, and that benefits overall user experience.
+Effective e-commerce web design looks and functions equally well on desktop and mobile devices, and that benefits the overall user experience.

 Over 1.2 billion people worldwide access the internet from their smartphones.
 That’s four times the population of the US.
 PixelUnion